AliSaadati03/payment-system/README.md

 Write the concurrency and idempotency tests the challenge asks for: concurrent debits on one account that should only let one succeed, concurrent transfers across multiple accounts, and repeated calls with the same transactionId/sagaId that should apply exactly once.
 Build
 ./gradlew build

-(No tests are currently defined, so ./gradlew test runs but verifies nothing.)